 When I open a dataset, I will see the name of the dataset, a brief description, and the last updated date at the top of the screen.
-To the right, I can confirm that this dataset relates to the Hospital Care setting.
-I can also download the dataset in CSV format and I can download the data dictionary.
+To the right, I can confirm that this dataset relates to the Hospital care setting.
+I can also download the dataset in CSV format.

 In the dataset explorer, you have the opportunity to filter the datasets without downloading the dataset into a CSV file.
-For example, if my hospital was in the state of Missouri, I may want to see only the state-level data for Missouri.
+For example, if my hospital was in the state of Ohio, I may want to see only the state-level data for Ohio.
 Currently Alaska is displaying on my screen.